State Requirements

 • The ADHS selected MUST have an active non-resident adjuster license on the PDB.

-• In order for an applicant to designate a home state during the renewal application: The applicant MUST NOT have an active resident adjuster license on PDB (in any state).
+• In order for an applicant to designate a home state during the renewal application, the applicant MUST NOT have an active resident adjuster license on PDB (in any state).

 • Applicants that have an active resident Insurance Producer (non-adjuster) license and no active resident adjuster may not renew an adjuster (non-public adjuster) license using the resident Insurance Producer (non-adjuster) license.